pineoc/cocos-docs/manual/framework/native/v2/gui/container/en.md

 ![uipanel_background1](res/uipanel_background1.png)

-As shown above, we setted the size and background image, but remember call `setClippingEnabled` method to clip by size, you'll see following if you forget call the method:
+As shown above, we set the size and background image, but remember call `setClippingEnabled` method to clip by size, you'll see following if you forget call the method:

 ![uipanel_background2](res/uipanel_background2.png)